 Essentially, clubs need to be wherever their fans or potential fans are.
 Manchester Utd are an example a global sports brand and therefore, they need to be mindful of global audiences and the different platforms and content that international fans use.
 Resigning CR7 was a classic example of this as many fans now follower players rather than clubs.
 United were quite late to the party with their use of social media, but this has not stopped them developing a huge international fan base of social media followers.
 We published a journal paper on Instagram, Man United and Liverpool which is also relevant to this topic of Sports clubs and Social Media.

 My PhD thesis is on this topic of using social media to build relationships using Salford FC as a case study.
 Salford FC are an interesting case because they are much smaller, but because of their connections to the Class of 92, they have acquired an international audience of fans through social media.
-This impressive social media following and online interactions are not lost on potential sponsors and partners who want their message to spread to a wider audience.
+Their impressive social media following and online interactions are not lost on potential sponsors and partners who want their message to spread to a wider audience.
 For example, the drinks brand Vimto are partners of Salford FC and they interwove this with a social media campaign with its own hashtag.